CBTS-cloud-transformation/terraform-training/Day-1/01-fundamentals.md

 5. Slow Provisioning: Provisioning new resources or environments was a time-consuming process that involved multiple manual steps, leading to delays in project delivery.

 IaC addresses these challenges by providing a systematic, automated, and code-driven approach to infrastructure management.
-Popular IaC tools include Terraform, AWS CloudFormation, Azure Resource Manager templates others.
+Popular IaC tools include AWS CloudFormation, Azure Resource Manager templates & Bicep, Pulumi, Terraform, and others.

 These tools enable organizations to define, deploy, and manage their infrastructure efficiently and consistently, making it easier to adapt to the dynamic needs of modern applications and services.

-# Why Terraform ?
+## Why Terraform ?

 There are multiple reasons why Terraform is used over the other IaC tools but below are the main reasons.

 1. **Multi-Cloud Support**: Terraform is known for its multi-cloud support.
-It allows you to define infrastructure in a cloud-agnostic way, meaning you can use the same configuration code to provision resources on various cloud providers (AWS, Azure, Google Cloud, etc.) and even on-premises infrastructure.
+It allows you to define infrastructure in a cloud-agnostic way, meaning you can use the same configuration code language and structure to provision resources on various cloud providers (AWS, Azure, Google Cloud, etc.) and even on-premises infrastructure.
 This flexibility can be beneficial if your organization uses multiple cloud providers or plans to migrate between them.

 2. **Large Ecosystem**: Terraform has a vast ecosystem of providers and modules contributed by both HashiCorp (the company behind Terraform) and the community.
 This means you can find pre-built modules and configurations for a wide range of services and infrastructure components, saving you time and effort in writing custom configurations.